Hereditary Eye Disease Scheme for dogs

 - Cloudy appearance

-It is important to discuss any concerns with your vet.
+It is important to check the eyes of older dogs and to discuss any concerns with your vet.

 How to treat it?